Hall-effect thruster: Applications

-Many small satellites of the SpaceX Starlink cluster use krypton-fueled Hall thrusters for position-keeping and deorbiting.
+Early small satellites of the SpaceX Starlink constellation used krypton-fueled Hall thrusters for position-keeping and deorbiting, while later Starlink satellites used argon-fueled Hall thrusters.

 Tiangong space station is fitted with Hall-effect thrusters.
 Tianhe core module is propelled by both chemical thrusters and four ion thrusters, which are used to adjust and maintain the station's orbit.
-The development of the Hall-effect thrusters is considered a sensitive topic in China, with scientists "working to improve the technology without attracting attention".
 Hall-effect thrusters are created with crewed mission safety in mind with effort to prevent erosion and damage caused by the accelerated ion particles.
 A magnetic field and specially designed ceramic shield was created to repel damaging particles and maintain integrity of the thrusters.
 According to the Chinese Academy of Sciences, the ion drive used on Tiangong has burned continuously for 8,240 hours without a glitch, indicating their suitability for the Chinese space station's designated 15-year lifespan.
 This is the world's first Hall thruster on a human-rated mission.

 The Jet Propulsion Laboratory (JPL) granted exclusive commercial licensing to Apollo Fusion, led by Mike Cassidy, for its Magnetically Shielded Miniature (MaSMi) Hall thruster technology.
 In January 2021, Apollo Fusion announced they had secured a contract with York Space Systems for an order of its latest iteration named the "Apollo Constellation Engine".

-The NASA mission to the asteroid Psyche will utilize xenon gas Hall thrusters.
-The electricity will come from the craft's 75 square meter solar panels.
+The NASA mission to the asteroid Psyche utilizes xenon gas Hall thrusters.
+The electricity comes from the craft's 75 square meter solar panels.

-NASA's first Hall thrusters on a human-rated mission will be a combination of 6 kW Hall thrusters provided by Busek and NASA Advanced Electric Propulsion System (AEPS) Hall thrusters.
+NASA's first Hall thrusters on a human-rated mission will be a combination of 6 kW Hall thrusters provided by Busek and NASA Advanced Electric Propulsion System (AEPS) 12.5 kW Hall thrusters manufactured by Aerojet Rocketdyne, an L3Harris Technologies company.
 They will serve as the primary propulsion on Maxar's Power and Propulsion Element (PPE) for the Lunar Gateway under NASA's Artemis program.
 The high specific impulse of Hall thrusters will allow for efficient orbit raising and station keep for the Lunar Gateway's polar near-rectilinear halo orbit.